GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-listing/index.md

 The Chrome Web Store provides a [built in user support][support-tab] experience under your items' **Support tab**, but you can use a [dedicated support site][support-site] by including a link in the **Support URL**.

+### Enabling Mature Content {: #mature-content}

+Content ratings help users know whether your extension and its content are mature in nature.
+See [Mature Content Guidelines][mature-guidelines] to determine whether your extension should be rated "Mature."
+You can enable **Mature content** under **Additional fields** as shown below:

+{% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/I7Kp1l2HImElVaHRxy2k.png", alt="Enable Mature Content
+in Store Listing", width="126", height="81" %}

+{% Aside %}

+Extensions with Mature content will not appear in Chrome Web Store search for users that are *not* logged in.
+When logged into an of-age account, search results will contain mature items.

+{% endAside %}

 ## You are almost ready to publish this item!

 If you haven't done so yet, complete your listing by